faragorn/open-api-specs/README.md

 #### API Versioning

 All APIs often change and new versions emerge.
 To support this create a version folder in the respective API folder.
-It should be always prefixed by `v`.
-If the API is not versioned, lets assume its' version is 1.
-Example: Giphy API version is 1, so the folder name should be: `specs/giphy_api/v1`
+It should be always followed by minor patch number even if it is `0`.
+If the API is not versioned, lets assume its' version is `1.0`.
+Example: Giphy API version is `1`, so the folder name should be: `specs/giphy_api/1.0`

 #### Specification file
 Specifications file should only be added under corresponding version number folder, described above.
 For single file specification filename should always be `index`.
 For multiple files, there should always be file named `index`.
 You specification can be represented in JSON or YAML formats.
-Example: `specs/giphy/v1/index.yml`
+Example: `specs/giphy/1.0/index.yml`

 #### Misc
 Please make sure your passes Swagger parser validations and don't forget to add a line to a README.md file.